Daniel Day-Lewis: 1990s

-He returned to work with Jim Sheridan on In the Name of the Father in which he played Gerry Conlon, one of the Guildford Four, who were wrongfully convicted of a bombing carried out by the Provisional IRA.
+Day-Lewis reunited with Jim Sheridan for the biographical legal drama In the Name of the Father (1993).
+He portrayed Gerry Conlon, a member of the Guildford Four wrongfully convicted of a 1974 pub bombing perpetrated by the Provisional IRA.
 He lost 2st 2 lb (30 lb or 14 kg) for the part, kept his Northern Irish accent on and off the set for the entire shooting schedule, and spent stretches of time in a prison cell.
 He insisted that crew members throw cold water at him and verbally abuse him.
 Starring opposite Emma Thompson (who played his lawyer Gareth Peirce) and Pete Postlethwaite, Day-Lewis earned his second Academy Award nomination, third BAFTA nomination, and second Golden Globe nomination.

 Day-Lewis returned to the US in 1993, playing Newland Archer in Martin Scorsese's adaptation of the Edith Wharton novel The Age of Innocence.
 Day-Lewis starred opposite Michelle Pfeiffer and Winona Ryder.
 To prepare for the film, set in America's Gilded Age, he wore 1870s-period aristocratic clothing around New York City for two months, including top hat, cane, and cape.
 Although Day-Lewis was sceptical of the role, thinking himself "too English" for it and hoping for something "more rough-and-tumble", he accepted due to Scorsese directing the film.
 The film was critically well received, while Peter Travers in Rolling Stone wrote: "Day-Lewis is smashing as the man caught between his emotions and the social ethic.
 Not since Olivier in Wuthering Heights has an actor matched piercing intelligence with such imposing good looks and physical grace."

 In 1996, Day-Lewis starred in the film adaptation of Arthur Miller's play The Crucible, starring alongside Paul Scofield and Joan Allen and reuniting with Winona Ryder.
-During the shoot, he met his future wife, Rebecca Miller, the author's daughter.
 Owen Gleiberman of Entertainment Weekly gave the film a grade of "A", calling the adaptation "joltingly powerful" and noting the "spectacularly" acted performances of Day-Lewis, Scofield, and Allen.

 In 1997, he starred in Jim Sheridan's The Boxer alongside Emily Watson, playing a former boxer and IRA member recently released from prison.
 His preparation included training with former boxing world champion Barry McGuigan.
 Immersing himself into the boxing scene, he watched "Prince" Naseem Hamed train, and attended professional boxing matches such as the Nigel Benn vs. Gerald McClellan world title fight at London Arena.
 Impressed with his work in the ring, McGuigan felt Day-Lewis could have become a professional boxer, commenting, "If you eliminate the top ten middleweights in Britain, any of the other guys Daniel could have gone in and fought."

 Following The Boxer, Day-Lewis took a leave of absence from acting by going into "semi-retirement" and returning to his old passion of woodworking.
 He moved to Florence, Italy, where he became intrigued by the craft of shoe-making.
 He apprenticed as a shoe-maker with Stefano Bemer.
 For a time, his exact whereabouts and actions were not made publicly known.